Skip navigation

 • No clothing with cut out pockets or holes

-• Dresses or skirts (and skirt slits) must be no more than three inches above the knee
+• Dresses or skirts (and skirt slits) no more than three inches above the knee

 Adult Corrections Facility staff will determine if a visitor is wearing inappropriate clothing.
 Visitors can ask to have the officer-in-charge or shift supervisor overrule the decision.
 If the decision is upheld, the visitor must leave the facility.
 Visitors cannot simply cover the inappropriate clothing.